Sunday, April 5th 2020

 There are limits though.
 The donkey can only do so much.

-There came a time Lord, just a few days after that ride, when it wasn’t the donkey taking the strain.
+There came a time Lord, just a few days after that ride, when it wasn’t the

 It was you carrying the weight.
 On the cross.